PART 61 - ADMIRALTY CLAIMS

 (iii) evidence proving the claim to the satisfaction of the court; and

-(b) under paragraph (2) in any other claim must be made in accordance with Part 12 with any necessary modifications.
+(b) n a claim in personam must be made in accordance with Part 12 with any necessary modifications.

 (4) An application notice seeking judgment in default and, unless the court orders otherwise, all evidence in support, must be served on all persons who have entered cautions against release on the Register.